the-momentum/apple-health-mcp-server/README.md

 - **[🛠️ MCP Tools](docs/mcp-tools.md)** - All available tools
 - **[🗺️ Roadmap](docs/roadmap.md)** - Upcoming features and roadmap

+**Need help?** Looking for guidance on use cases or implementation?
+Don't hesitate to ask your question in our [GitHub discussion forum](https://github.com/the-momentum/apple-health-mcp-server/discussions)!
+You'll also find interesting use cases, tips, and community insights there.

 ## 👥 Contributors

 <a href="https://github.com/the-momentum/apple-health-mcp-server/graphs/contributors">